 Hospitals and ambulance services often have charity care programs or sliding scale fees based on income.
 Some states have charity care laws that actually require hospitals to provide free or discounted care to patients meeting certain requirements or based on income.

-Seek help from a patient advocate
+Consider seeking help from a patient advocate

-Negotiating emergency medical claims can be a viable option for reducing the financial burden of unexpected medical emergencies.
+Negotiating emergency medical claims may be a viable option for reducing the financial burden of unexpected medical emergencies.
 By closely reviewing your bill, understanding your insurance coverage, and directly engaging with service providers, you may be able to lower your expenses or arrange a manageable payment plan.